Shyla27/QUOTE/README.md

 I had issues with deploying to ghhpages: if the command "npm i -g angular-cli-ghpages" doesn't work try using sudo Also when creating a build folder make sure your link is correct don't forget to delete dist/ from .gitignore
+## Yet to
+It's not yet complete.Am yet to add the upvote and downvote to enable users get to vote.
 ## Contact Details
 if you encounter any issues kindly contact me via "sheilabernicew@gmail.com suggestions and comments are welcome